Be sure to check out our resources page for your event!

 A few things to consider:

-- Coordinate date scheduling with other Seedy Saturdays in your region so vendors don’t have to choose between events to attend (some vendors will travel <500km for a larger event at which they could have sales).
+• Coordinate date scheduling with other Seedy Saturdays in your region so vendors don’t have to choose between events to attend (some vendors will travel >500km for a larger event at which they could have sales).
 Check events at www.seeds.ca/events.
-You can see this year’s events, but also you can change the drop down box to show last year’s events, to see when all events took place (we often don’t know all events until later in the season).
+You can also reach out to us for assistance with knowing about other events’ plans before they’re posted.

-- Watch out for Easter, Stanley Cup weekend or conflicting events in your community.
+• Watch out for Easter, March Break, or conflicting events in your community.

 Some smaller communities try to link their Seedy Saturday with a location such as a library or farmer’s market, which brings people out.
 Others choose locations because they are free, pleasant, a good size, or centrally located.
 Often organizers have co-sponsors who own a hall which becomes a natural venue for the event.